AT1555/Py5e/ReadMe.txt

 (2021/11/25): Logs are now written in a single logfile per character that is appended to upon closing a sheet.
 Execute the file CondenseLogs.exe in the directory with the previous log file to condense them inot a single new-style log file.
 (2022/05/06): Font size now automatically resizes when window is resized.
 (2022/05/07): Overhauled save file read-in and treatment of spells and spell slots. .5e files from before this version are no longer compatible and must be updated using 2022_05_06-2022_05_07.exe before they will open succesfully in the new version.
 The start screen now automatically finds .5e files in the launch directory to open quickly.
 The automatic text resizing has been replaced by a button in the upper right of the character tab.
 A bug involving a "Day" rest period was fixed that caused "Day" to be case senstive.
 Class specific spell slots are now supported.
 (2022/05/08): Features are now an new class.
 They accept the keywords: NAME, MODS, TEXT, and can be added from the GUI.
 MODS will directly modify the calculated ability scores, HP, AC, skills, etc. MODS activate immediately on load, and deactivate if a feature is delated.
 The feature name may be clicked to see a qualitative description of the feature.
 The old features listing has been removed from the program and the old character FEATURES keyword will be automatically removed from .5e files when saved with the latest Py5e version.
 The startup screen has been revamped with character colors from .5e files.
 Exiting the startup screen with the window manger now fully kills the script.
 Upon exit, the new character creator will now automatically load the created character.
 Jack of all Trades now applies by looking for the word "Jack" at the start of a feature's name.
 The old JACK keyword functionality had been removed.
+Expanded README text.